Also known as thyroid nodules, they are elevated areas of tissue or fluid that commonly arise within an otherwise normal thyroid gland.

 - Male gender.

-- New appearance of difficulties to swallow.
+- The new appearance of difficulties swallowing.

-- New appearance of hoarseness.
+- The unique appearance of hoarseness.

 - History of external irradiation of the neck during childhood.